 LOCALE Magazine Editorial Style Guide

 Please refer to the guidelines outlined below when writing and submitting work for LOCALE Magazine.
 We utilize AP Style, with a few exceptions to the rules.
-We recommend that you have your own AP Stylebook (as it is beneficial for aspiring journalists such as yourself) for detailed explanations and other subjects that we might not have covered.
+We recommend that you have your own AP Stylebook for detailed explanations and other subjects that we might not have covered.
 If you already have one, youāre a rock star!
 If not, donāt worry, thatās why we created this guide for you.
 We encourage you to have this guide open when youāre writing or reviewing your work.
-If you have any questions, please donāt hesitate to reach out to the editors.
+If you have any questions, please donāt hesitate to reach out.
 Thank you!Ā

 Submission Guidelines